Powered by Fr. Abraham Mutholath Foundation NFP

 Even without the disciples asking for any proof, Jesus showed them the wound marks on his hands and chest.
 They are the permanent marks of his great love.
 The apostles were more convinced of the Lord’s resurrection than before.
 Some had only heard the reports of the Risen Lord’s vision.
 They were fortunate to see the Risen Lord face to face.

-The appearance of the Risen Lord convinced the apostles with evidence that Jesus rose from the dead.
-Their immense grief at the heartbreaking crucifixion of Jesus has turned to immense joy of his victory.
+The appearance of Jesus in the flesh convinced the apostles that their Lord had indeed risen from the dead.
+Their immense grief at his heart-breaking crucifixion now turned into immense joy at his victory.

 (21) Again Jesus said to them, “Peace be with you.
 As the Father has sent me, so I am sending you.”

-As part of Jesus’ prayer for his disciples he said, “for I have sent them into the world as you sent me into the world.”
-(John 17:18).
+As part of Jesus’ prayer for his disciples, he said, “for I have sent them into the world as you sent me into the world” (Jn 17:18).
 He was using the same to address his apostles.
 Like the Father sent the son with a purpose into the world, the son sent his trained and ordained disciples to continue his mission.
 Just as the Father needed the service of the Son to communicate his message of love and redemption in words and actions, Jesus needed the church to continue the same.
-As members of the church, we are the evangelists of Jesus to proclaim his gospel in our day-today lives.
+As members of the church, we are the evangelists of Jesus to proclaim his gospel in our day-to-day lives.

-Jesus breathing on his disciples was like Yahweh breathed into the nostril of Adam when He made him from the clay (Genesis 2:7).
-Unlike the case of other living beings, Yahweh breathed into Adam’s body that He crafted from clay.
-This breathing gave Adam an everlasting soul.
-Similar breathing of Jesus on the apostles was to give them an eternal spiritual life.
-This breathing came to its fullness when the Holy Spirit came on them on the day of Pentecost.
-The Holy Spirit recreated us when we received the baptism of Jesus.
-That was the fulfillment of Jesus instructing Nicodemus, “Unless one is born of water and the Spirit, one cannot enter the Kingdom of God.”
-(John 3:5).
+Jesus breathing on his disciples was similar to Yahweh’s breathing on Adam after He had fused his body from the clay of the earth (Gen 2:7).
+The breath of Yahweh infused life into Adam’s body.
+It gave him an eternal soul.
+Similarly, the ‘breathing on’ of Jesus on the apostles set them up to be fused into a new entity called ‘Church’, which would come alive when the Holy Spirit descended upon them on the day of Pentecost.
+The Holy Spirit has created each one of us anew at our Baptism.
+That was the fulfilment of Jesus’ words to Nicodemus, “Unless one is born of water and the Spirit, one cannot enter the Kingdom of God” (Jn 3:5).

 God the Father had commissioned Jesus to save people from their sins.
 Jesus assigned his disciples to continue that mission.
 So, their goal is not to judge but to save people through their preaching, baptism, and absolution of sins.
 They received the authority to do so when they received the Holy Spirit.

 Repentance is a requirement for the forgiveness of sins.
-In the prodigal son’s story, the Father had been waiting for his younger son’s return with true repentance.
+In the prodigal son’s story, the Father had been waiting for his younger son to return to him with true repentance.
 Jesus absolved the sins of all who approached him with contrite hearts, including a criminal crucified with him.
 The sins retained are the iniquities of those who do not reconcile with God.

 Thomas, called Didymus